ubercellogeek/LightningDbCache/README.md

 ### Expiration

 This library fully implements `IDistributedCache` expiration options.
 While expired items will never be returned from the cache, they will not be removed from the backing store until the next time the cache is scanned for expired items.
-This is done to avoid the overhead of deleting items from the backing store on every cache access.
+This is done to avoid the overhead of removing items from the backing store on every cache access.

 ### Database Size